bhuwanchaudhary715/Source-Code_Translator/README.md

 =======
 # Java ⇄ C Code Translator

-A Spring Boot application that translates Java code to C and vice versa using AI (OpenAI GPT-3.5) with OCR support for image-based code input.
+A Spring Boot application that translates Java code to C and vice versa using AI (anthropic api) with OCR support for image-based code input.

 ## 🚀 Features

 - **Bidirectional Translation**: Convert Java to C and C to Java
-- **AI-Powered**: Uses OpenAI GPT-3.5 for intelligent code translation
+- **AI-Powered**: Uses anthropic api for intelligent code translation
 - **OCR Support**: Extract code from images using Tesseract OCR
 - **Syntax Validation**: Validates both source and translated code syntax
 - **Web Interface**: Clean, responsive frontend with drag-and-drop image upload